Ben-Brady/PureImage/README.md

 Then place your bot token into the .env file

-> TOKEN = "BOT TOKEN GOES HERE"
+> TOKEN = "BOT_TOKEN"

-Then run the setup.py file in order to regenerate the databases.
+Then run the setup.py file in order to regenerate the databases and perform other setup.
->

 > python setup.py

 Finally, run the main file